PotHix/pothix.github.com/source/posts/2008-12-16-first-post-in-english-here.markdown

 ---
-title: "First post in english here"
+title: "First post in English here"
 date: "2008-12-16"
 tags: "personal"
-category: "english"
+category: "English"
 ---

-Æ!!

-Hi International friends! :)
+Hi international friends! :)

-I'm just posting to inform that i want to post some content in english too!
-I'll try to make a RSS Feed only for my english posts, so you can't need to view my portuguese posts on your Reader. :)
+I'm just posting to inform that I want to post some content in English too!
+I'll try to make a RSS Feed only for my English posts, so you don't need to view my portuguese posts on your feed reader. :)

-Everybody knows that my english is not so good, but i think that you can understand me!
-Any english errors ( i think that i'll have a lot of errors...:P ) please tell me and i'll correct the text.
+As everyone knows, my English is not so good, but I think you can understand me well!
+Any English errors (I'm sure it will have a lot of them) please tell me and I'll correct it asap.

-I'll update this post when i have the link to RSS to english posts! :D

-See you!
+Hope to have you following this blog! :)